samarthvaru/Chatbot_Gutenberg_web_app/README.md

 - **Chat History:** The application keeps track of the conversation history, allowing users to see past interactions.
 - **Delete Chat:** Users have the option to delete specific turns or the entire chat history.

+## Word Embeddings and Document Representation

+### Learning Word Embeddings

+Word embeddings, such as Word2Vec and FastText, provide vector representations for each word (type).
+These embeddings capture semantic relationships between words and are crucial for various natural language processing tasks.

+### Document Representation

+To represent the meaning of a short document, such as a user turn or a line from the Gutenberg corpus, one common approach is to combine the vectors of individual words in the document.
+This can be achieved by adding together the vectors for each word in the document.

+#### Formula for Document Representation

+Let ~vi be the embedding vector for the type corresponding to token i.
+The vector ~t representing the text is formed by adding the normalized vectors of all tokens in the text:

+\[ \vec{t} = \frac{1}{n} \sum_{i=1}^{n} \vec{v_i} \]

+Here, n is the number of tokens in the document.

+#### Handling Words Without Vectors

+If a word in the document does not have a corresponding vector, it is simply ignored in the process of forming the representation.
+If all words in a user query lack vectors, making it impossible to form a vector representing the turn, a default response (e.g., "I'm sorry?" or "I don't understand") is provided.

+This approach helps in capturing the overall meaning of the document by considering the semantic contributions of individual words.

+Feel free to explore and experiment with different embedding models to enhance the understanding of document content.

 ## Dependencies

 The application uses the following dependencies: